-Having been using an Asus laptop for years, I have to say there is nothing more frustrating than Asus running slow or keeping hanging, especially when I need it to get work done.
+Having used an Asus ZenBook for years, I have to say there is nothing more frustrating than when the laptop starts to lag, e.g. running slow on startup, keeping hanging up, especially when I need it to get the work done.

-I was puzzled about why an Asus laptop can run so slow, thus I had asked and consulted many computer experts, including Asus support, many times I received a simple answer — you need to reinstall Windows.
+I was puzzled about why an Asus laptop could run so slow, thus I had asked and consulted many computer experts, including Asus support, many times I received a simple answer — you need to reinstall Windows 10.

 It sounds simple and reasonable.
 Does system reinstall really help speed things up?
 Maybe, but not for my case.

 Please note: you don't have to take them all, and it's very unlikely you'll be able to do so.
-I'm just sharing some of the most effective fixes that can really speed up your Asus.
+I'm just sharing some of the most effective fixes that can really give it a speed boost.

 1. Replace your hard drive with an SSD

 Old hard disk drives (HDDs) will run slower over time, and they tend to be faulty without proper care, causing unnecessary data loss headaches.
 I've seen friends suffering from that.
 Solid-state drives (SSDs), are now very popular because of many advantages over HDDs.
-Best of all, they work amazingly fast once installed on an Asus.
+Best of all, they work amazingly fast once installed.
 I upgraded, and I am glad that I did.
 Now I feel my laptop performance has been triple boosted even since.